smartman0307/pycryptobot/README.md

 `simstartdate` takes priority over `simenddate` if both are given

-### Simulation trades.csv

-By default, when running a simulation, if there are any orders,  a file called `trades.csv` with all BUYS and SELLS will be created.

-With `--tradesfile` you can control the name and where file is stored, eg `--tradesfile BTSUDC-trades.csv`

 ## API key / secret / password storage

 From now on it's recommended NOT to store the credentials in the config file because people share configs and may inadvertently share their API keys within.